Race for Reconstruction

-Skills and hi-tech equipment employed by Cti is putting historic racing cars back on track and opening up new opportunities for today’s engine designers.
-Cti’s capabilities were called upon to recreate two historic racing engines: an engine built by Peugeot in 1913, which is believed to be the first ever engine with four valves per cylinder; and the Alfa Romeo 158 engine that took Juan Fangio to the World Championship in 1951.
+Skills and hi-tech equipment employed by CT is putting historic racing cars back on track and opening up new opportunities for today’s engine designers.
+CT’s capabilities were called upon to recreate two historic racing engines: an engine built by Peugeot in 1913, which is believed to be the first ever engine with four valves per cylinder; and the Alfa Romeo 158 engine that took Juan Fangio to the World Championship in 1951.

 Laser scanning and reverse engineering techniques were used to create CAD models of the engines from damaged cylinder blocks and, in the case of the 1.5 litre straight eight Alfa Romeo engine, original cloth drawings.
 Full process simulation modelling was then used to check how the iron for the Peugeot, and the aluminium alloy for the Alfa, would flow and cool before using additive manufacturing technology to 3D-print the sand moulds for the castings.

 Finished castings were put through a full NDT inspection, including radiography, to ensure the cylinder blocks were dimensionally accurate.
 In this case, the technologies were used to recreate engines for two multimillion pound historic racing cars and were restored by Jim Stokes Workshops, experts in the restoration, re-creation and re-design of historic cars.

 However, Richard Gould, commercial manager at CT, said similar techniques can provide a series of benefits for developers of modern engines.
 Benefits include reducing the time and cost involved in developing a new engine.
 “Because you are 3D printing the moulds from a CAD drawing, you don’t have to go to the expense of making and storing expensive wooden patterns,” he said.
 The organisation had previously produced titanium exhausts, steering racks and gearboxes for modern day Formula One teams.